cirosantilli/markdown-style-guide/index.md

 When referring to this guide, specify all non-default options in a comma separated fashion:

     Use the Markdown Style Guide wrap:space, code:indented

+### Design goals

+-   readable

+-   portable: produces the same output, or good output, across multiple implementations.

+    Portability tests are carried out with the [Markdown Test Suite](https://github.com/karlcow/markdown-testsuite).

+-   easy to write and modify later

+-   diff friendly

+-   easy to remember and implement on editors

+-   provide rationale behind difficult choices.

+#### Readability vs writability

+Many design choices come down to:

+- do you want to write fast
+- or do you want people to read fast

+There may be use cases in which either is preferred:

+-   for source code, readability becomes more important, as programmers are going to open the files on their editors often.

+    Editor features like syntax highlighting and line wrapping can greatly reduce problems, but it is of course better if people don't need to change their editors at all.

+-   for forums like Stack Overflow, people will very rarely read the source, only the rendered output.
+So it might be better to optimize writing speed.

+The current style is inconsistent with either of those optimizations.
+For now, we propose two sets of options (profiles) which optimize either one: readability and writability profiles.

+##### Readability profile

+- `wrap:space`
+- `list-marker:asterisk`
+- `code:indented`

+##### Writability profile

+- `wrap:no`
+- `list-marker:hyphen`
+- `code:fenced`

 ### Typographic conventions